Cryptonomic/Conseil/docs/README.md

 `java -Xms512m -Xmx14g -Dconfig.file=conseil.conf -cp conseil.jar tech.cryptonomic.conseil.Lorre alphanet`

-In this command, the `-Xms512m` and `-Xmx14g` can be changed based on the amount of memory available on the system, the `-Dconfig.file=conseil.conf` can be changed to point to any user created config file contains the credentials for the respective db and Tezos node, the file can also contain any overrides for settings provided by the `application.conf` file.
+In this command, the `-Xms512m` and `-Xmx14g` can be changed based on the amount of memory available on the system, the `-Dconfig.file=conseil.conf` can be changed to point to any user created config file that contains the credentials for the respective db and Tezos node.
+The file can also contain any overrides for settings provided by the `reference.conf` file.
 Lastly, `alphanet` is the network being run by the Tezos node, it can and should be changed if running `mainnet` or `zeronet`.

 Start `conseil` as:

 `java -Xms512m -Xmx2g -Dconfig.file=conseil.conf -cp conseil.jar tech.cryptonomic.conseil.Conseil`

-A few things to note. `lorre` may take some time to catch up to the current block height depending on how long the chain is.
+A few things to note- `lorre` may take some time to catch up to the current block height depending on how long the chain is.
 During this process it may require more memory.
 Incremental updates are quick and not memory intensive after that. `lorre` will write data incrementally to the database, so `conseil` will be usable before it's fully updated.

 For examples of how we run these services check out the [Nautilus](https://github.com/Cryptonomic/Nautilus) repo.

 ### Logging

-Both `conseil` and `lorre` write to `syslog`, the logs are verbose enough to determine the point of synchronization between the database, the blockchain, and the status of lorre/conseil.
-If any issues arise, please check the log to see if the services are running and if the chain and db are synced as this would be the starting point of all troubleshooting inquiries.
+Both `conseil` and `lorre` write to `syslog`.
+The logs are verbose enough to determine the point of synchronization between the database, the blockchain, and the status of lorre/conseil.
+If any issues arise, please check the log to see whether the services are running and whether the chain and db are synced as this would be the starting point of all troubleshooting inquiries.

 ### Configuration